 Credit

-Being on your own can be fun and exciting as you are free to make your own choices and decisions.
-However, turning 18 also brings a great deal of responsibility and your parents do not have to help.
-The decisions you make today about money can affect your future tomorrow.
-It is important to choose wisely when it comes to choices about money.
+Being on your own can be fun and exciting as you are free to make your own decisions.
+Turning 18 also brings a great deal of responsibility, and your parents do not have to help.
+The decisions you make today about money can affect your future.
+Choose wisely when making decisions about money.

 Q: What are the pros and cons of having a credit card?

-A: Pros: Credit cards offer spending flexibility by allowing you to purchase something now and pay for it later.
-Using credit cards responsibly (always paying off the balance in full and on time) can increase your credit score.
+A: Pros: Credit cards offer spending flexibility by allowing you to buy something now and pay for it later, and they are useful for unexpected expenses or when traveling.
+Using credit cards responsibly (always paying off the balance in full and on time) can increase your credit score, which can help you get a lower interest rate on a car or house loan.
 Many credit cards also offer rewards such as cash back.

 Cons: Using credit cards can lead to you paying a lot more over time due to interest and fees.
-If not careful, credit card users can end up with high-interest debt that is difficult to pay off.
+If not careful, credit card users can end up with high-interest debt that is difficult to pay off and will reduce your credit score, making it harder to get a car or house loan.
 Credit cards can become a major financial burden instead of a helpful tool if not used responsibly.

-Q: Someone stole my credit card, what now?
+Q: Someone stole my credit card.
+Now what?

-AImmediately report the loss or theft of a credit card to the bank or company that issued the credit card to you.
-If it’s not promptly reported you may be responsible for the unauthorized charges on the credit card.
-Act fast and don't wait!
+A: Immediately report the loss or theft of a credit card to the bank or company that issued the credit card to you.
+If it is not promptly reported, you may be responsible for the unauthorized charges on the credit card.

 Q: What is a credit report?